-There are various weights used in day to day shipping..
+There are various weights used in shipping on a day to day basis..
 Why are there so many weights and what do they mean..

 I have explained some of the most common below:

 Net Weight – (when referring to a cargo) is the total weight of just the raw cargo (say for example – Peppadews)

 Gross Weight – (when referring to a cargo) is the total weight of the raw cargo (example – Peppadews) + the weight of bottles or cans that it is packed in..
 If the bottles and cans are further packed into cartons which are placed on a pallet, then the weight of the peppadews + bottles + cartons + pallets = gross weight

 Net Weight – (when referring to a container) is the total weight (gross as above) of the cargo after it has been packed into a container – but excluding the tare weight of the container